 - Lean over fireworks to light them.
 Many people often do this to block the wind, but this is extremely dangerous.

 - Point or throw fireworks at someone, ever.

 - Light fireworks indoors or in cars.
 (This may seem common sense, but I have actually treated patients in the emergency department who have been injured because they ignited a bottle rocket while in a car.)

 - Light more than one at a time, even if they are spaced apart on the ground.

 - Try to re-light any fireworks that did not fully ignite.
 (There’s a reason they didn’t go off the first time.)

 - Wear loose clothing while using any fireworks.

 - Set off fireworks in glass or metal containers—the fragments can cause severe injury.

 - Combine ingredients of different fireworks.

-And remember to have an enjoyable and safe Fourth of July!
+Hope you have an enjoyable and safe Fourth of July holiday!